Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_introduction/tasty_bytes_introduction.md

 ## Powered by Tasty Bytes - Quickstarts
 Duration: 0
-- Congratulations, you have now completed the Tasty Bytes Foundational Setup!
-The following Table of Contents will outline all of the other Tasty Bytes Quickstart assets you can now begin.
+Congratulations, you have now completed the Tasty Bytes Foundational Setup!

+The Table of Contents below will outline all of the available Tasty Bytes Quickstarts you can now begin.

 <img src ="assets/pbtb_quickstarts.png"/>